wellyshen/react-cool-inview/README.md

 const App = () => {
   const ref = useRef();
-  // With Intersection Observer v2, the "inView" not only tells you the target
+  // With Intersection Observer v2, the "inView" not only tells you the target element
   // is intersecting with the root, but also guarantees it's visible on the page const { inView } = useInView(ref, {
-    // Track the actual visibility of the target
+    // Track the actual visibility of the target element
     trackVisibility: true,
     // Set a minimum delay between notifications, it must be set to 100 (ms) or greater
     // For performance perspective, use the largest tolerable value as much as possible
     delay: 100,
     onEnter: ({ entry, observe, unobserve }) => {
-      // Triggered when the target enters the viewport and it's visible },
+      // Triggered when the target element enters the viewport and it's visible },
     onLeave: ({ entry, observe, unobserve }) => {
-      // Triggered when the target leaves the viewport },
+      // Triggered when the target element leaves the viewport },
   });